Wdboyes13/Wdboyes13/Other/TAKE-ACTION.md

+# Fix Canada Real Quick
-# Key things that should 💯% be adopted in Canada
+## Key things that should 💯% be adopted in Canada

-## 1. Push back the voting age 📪
+### 1. Push back the voting age 📪

 Currently, in Canada, the **voting age is 18** and in some places like **Alberta the DRIVING AGE IS 14.**

 Like, think about how crazy it is that there are 14 year olds just going around in deadly machines, when they aren't even old enough to help shape the country's future.

-## 2. Adopt indigenous 7 generations rule and other teachings 🟠🪶
+### 2. Adopt indigenous 7 generations rule and other teachings 🟠🪶

 The most important rule we could follow is the **indigenous 7 generations rule**, it works like this: